Knowledgebase: Installation

 Office 2016/365:

-After uninstalling MS Office 64-bit version, you need to install the 32-bit version of MS Office.
+After uninstalling the MS Office 64-bit version, you need to install the 32-bit version of MS Office.

 Installation of 32-bit MS Office: